probcomp/probcomp-stack/README.md

 - Run `aws cloudformation update-stack` with the same arguments as above, except with the new instance type.

+The command returns quickly, but the actual update can take about 3 minutes.

 May also need to manually restart the jupyter server, if Issue #3 is not fixed yet.